Origami Workshop for KSGG Members: Making Origami Rabbits

 Report by Masako

-KSGG members at the workshopOrigami (paper-folding) workshop** for KSGG members was held last October after a long interval, for this activity had been forced to be postponed because of COVID-19 pandemic.
-The second origami workshop for KSGG members since then was held on March 7.
-As 2023 is the year of the Rabbit in the Chinese Zodiac, in this workshop, every participant made two origami rabbits.
-Because I wanted to make origami rabbits for myself and for my foreign acquaintances, and I wanted to teach those from foreign countries how to make an origami rabbit, I decided to take part in this workshop.
+KSGG members at the workshopThe first origami (paper-folding) workshop** for KSGG members of the 2022 fiscal year was held last October after a long interval, for this activity had been postponed because of COVID-19 pandemic.
+The second origami workshop for KSGG members of the 2022 fiscal year since then was held on March 7.
+As 2023 is the year of the Rabbit in the Chinese Zodiac, every participant made two origami rabbits.
+Because I wanted to make origami rabbits for myself and my foreign acquaintances, and I wanted to teach foreigners how to make an origami rabbit, I decided to take part in this workshop.

-Nine KSGG members and some origami instructors of Origami Team were divided into three groups.
-Each group consists of four persons, with one or two origami instructors and two or three KSGG members who would like to learn how to make an origami rabbit.
-From 2:00 p.m. to around 3:00 p.m., every one of us made origami rabbits; later, we gathered and took some group photos as a memory of this day, with origami rabbits on the palm of each hand.
+Nine KSGG members who wanted to learn how to make origami rabbits and some origami instructors of Origami Team were divided into three groups.
+Each group consisted of four persons, with one or two origami instructors and two or three KSGG members who wanted to learn how to make origami rabbits.
+From 2:00 p.m. to around 3:00 p.m., each one made origami rabbits; later, all gathered and took some group photos as a memory of this day, with origami rabbits on the palm of each hand.

 Most Japanese including me have made origami at least once in his or her life.
 This time, however, I had a chance to know more about what origami is.
-As origami is the art of folding a sheet of square paper, “fold” or “folding” is a key word: “Folding” is sometimes done just to make a sharp crease; the size of the face of origami rabbits depends on how you “fold” a sheet of paper; as “folding” has an influence on the finished origami rabbit, you can use a bamboo skewer or a bamboo spatula to make a sharp crease.
-Regarding the tools, scissors are also used to make a cut in the origami rabbit.
+Since origami is the art of folding a sheet of square paper, the finished depends on “folding”: You fold a sheet of square paper not only to form an origami rabbit but also to make a sharp crease; the size of the face of an origami rabbit depends on how you fold a sheet of paper.
+In the process of making an origami rabbit, you can use a bamboo skewer or a bamboo spatula to make a sharp crease; a pair of scissors are also used to make a cut in an origami rabbit.

 It is difficult to learn by heart all the process of folding one sheet of square paper into a finished rabbit.
 Practice makes perfect.
 Yet I found it very interesting to make origami.
 I want to make other origami models.
 I again realized that origami must be an attractive paper craft to people all over the world.